Ke-bean/Kebean-TODO-app/todo-app-starter-main 2/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.
+Thanks for checking out my coding  coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
+[Kebean]https://ke-bean.github.io/) challenges help you find out some cool stuffs.

 **To do this challenge, you need a good understanding of HTML, CSS and JavaScript.**